A Chuck Wendig prompt - 2036 words genre: supernatural horror - found footage

 In one corner of the frame, tiny yellow orbs appear.
 They rain down on trembling Vincent.
 One appears to fly right through his shoulder and disappear before entering Steve.
 “Hey, Steve…Look!“ Damon’s voice interrupts the history lesson.
 “We’re already deep in.”
 A hand with a pointing finger stretches into view.
 “Orbs!
 Up there!”
 Steve’s head flies up, following the finger.

 He pulls out a digital camera and takes some pictures.
 “Nice!”
 He nods to himself.
 “Do you hear or see anything unusual?
 C’mere ghosts.
 C’mere and show off.
 C’mere demons.
-Come’n get us…“
+Comm’n get us…“

 A barely audible guttural vibration stops Steve and Damon. „Was that you?“ The frame pans to Vincent’s back.
 “Did you just growl?
 Please, tell me you growled.“